-It all helps to give the Polo a real big-car feel, and that’s one of the main reasons why it picked up the Little Legend Award at the 2018 carwow awards.
-There are some seriously attractive alternative models, but Polo stands apart from them, thanks to its spacious cabin, posh materials, excellent infotainment system and mature driving feel.
+It all helps to give the Polo a real big-car feel – one of the main reasons why it picked up the Little Legend Award at the 2018 carwow awards, seeing off alternative small cars such as the Skoda Fabia, Seat Ibiza and Ford Fiesta.

-It’s easy to get comfortable inside, as there’s plenty of seat adjustment in the front of the Polo’s high-tech interior and more headroom than you’ll find in a Vauxhall Corsa.
+It’s easy to get comfortable inside the Polo, as there’s plenty of seat adjustment on its front seats and more headroom than you’ll find in alternatives.
 Things are equally comfy in the back, and as the Volkswagen Polo has rear doors, climbing into the back seats is a breeze.

 You can get the Volkswagen Polo with a range of petrol and diesel engines and most come with a manual gearbox.
 However, if you go for a 1.0 TSI petrol engine, you also have the option of a seven-speed automatic gearbox.

-For such a small car, the Volkswagen Polo is impressively relaxing to drive.
-It’s comfortable around town and tackles twisty country lanes with confidence; and, although it’s not quite as much fun to drive as the SEAT Ibiza, the VW Polo is slightly quieter on the motorway and less bouncy on bumpy roads.
+The Volkswagen Polo is also impressively relaxing to drive.
+It’s comfortable around town and tackles twisty country lanes with confidence.
+OK, so it’s not quite as much fun to drive as the SEAT Ibiza, but the Polo is quieter on the motorway and less bouncy on bumpy roads.